New Jersey first lady Tammy Murphy suspends her Senate campaign to replace indicted Sen. Menendez

 New Jersey first lady Tammy Murphy has suspended her U.S. Senate campaign to replace Democratic Sen. Robert Menendez as he faces federal corruption charges

-WASHINGTON -- New Jersey first lady Tammy Murphy has suspended her U.S. Senate campaign to replace Democratic Sen. Robert Menendez as he faces federal corruption charges.
+WASHINGTON -- New Jersey first lady Tammy Murphy on Sunday suspended her U.S. Senate campaign to replace Democratic Sen. Robert Menendez as he faces federal corruption charges,

-Murphy announced her decision in a video posted to her social media on Sunday.
+Murphy said in a video posted to social media that winning the Democratic primary would require her to wage “a very divisive and negative campaign.”

+“With Donald Trump on the ballot and so much at stake for our nation, I will not in good conscience waste resources tearing down a fellow Democrat,” Murphy said.

+Her decision to drop out probably clears the way for U.S. Rep. Andy Kim in the Democratic primary on June 4.
+Kim is mounting a more formidable challenge than is typical against a well-connected political figure in a state where connections count for a lot.

 “New Jersey’s next senator must focus on the issues of our time and not be mired in tearing others down while dividing the people of our party and state,” she said.